-- VSLA Mentors understand VSL methodology and are able to conduct training and mentorship in their farmer groups - Farmer group members are willing to adopt and participate in the VSLA component of their group activities
+- VSLA Mentors understand VSL methodology and are able to conduct training and mentorship in their youth/vulnerable family groups - Youth/vulnerable family group members are willing to adopt and participate in the VSLA component of their group activities

-This manual has been developed cognizant of the fact that ALENU project farmer groups are not solely focused on VSLA activity.
-Instead, VSLA is one of the various other components of the activities that the groups will undertake - farming, nutrition, marketing, alternative income generation, sanitation and hygiene, etc. This Preparatory Phase that precedes the training of the VSLAs is organized in two parts, namely, training of VSLA mentors and orientation of the farmer group members on VSLA methodology.
-Once all these are completed, then the training of the farmer group members in VSLA methodology is conducted.
+This manual has been developed cognizant of the fact that project youth groups are not solely focused on VSLA activity.
+Instead, VSLA is one of the various other components of the activities that the groups will undertake - farming, nutrition, marketing, alternative income generation, sanitation and hygiene, etc. This Preparatory Phase that precedes the training of the VSLAs is organized in two parts, namely, training of VSLA mentors and orientation of the youth/vulnerable family group members on VSLA methodology.
+Once all these are completed, then the training of the youth/vulnerable family group members in VSLA methodology is conducted.
 In this way, this manual has 3 parts:

-- 1. Training of Trainers - VSLA Mentor in VSLA methodology - 2.
-Orientation meeting of farmer group members about VSLA methodology - 3.
-Training of farmer group members in VSLA methodology
+1. Training of Trainers - VSLA Mentor in VSLA methodology

+2. Orientation meeting of youth/vulnerable family group members about VSLA methodology

+3. Training of youth/vulnerable family group members in VSLA methodology

 This part of the manual is applicable to both Part 1 and Part 2.
 It should be delivered to both the VSLA Mentors as a start-up of their training before delving into the contents and application of VSLA methodology.
 By so doing, VSLA mentors will know what is expected of them - importance of the methodology, key principles and policies, VSLA challenges, roles of group members and their own roles and responsibilities.
-Equally, these trigger information are critical for the farmer group members to know.
+Equally, these trigger information are critical for the youth/vulnerable family group members to know.

-As the first meeting of the trainers and VSLA Mentor well as of the VSLA Mentor and the farmer group, normal group meeting etiquettes need no emphasis.
-The Trainers/ VSLA Mentor should introduce themselves to the participants, explains the purpose of the session, and agree with the trainees on participation rules and schedul.
+As the first meeting of the trainers and VSLA Mentor well as of the VSLA Mentor and the youth/vulnerable family group, normal group meeting etiquettes need no emphasis.
+The Trainers/ VSLA Mentor should introduce themselves to the participants, explains the purpose of the session, and agree with the trainees on participation rules and schedule.